Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 Address: 18750 Littlepage Road, Ramona, CA 92065

-The Milagro Winery answers the question “is Ramona, California worth visiting?” with a resounding “yes!”
+The Milagro Winery answers, “is Ramona, California worth visiting?” with a resounding “yes!”
 This 110-acre vineyard and winery offer picturesque vines, an organic farm, fruit and nut orchards, a crush house, and a wine cave.

-The views alone are stunning enough to warrant a visit, and when paired with one of the Milagro farm vineyards’ selections of Chardonnay, Super Tuscan, Sauvignon Blanc, or Rosé, it becomes the perfect way to spend an afternoon.
+The views alone are stunning enough to warrant a visit.
+When paired with one of the Milagro farm vineyards’ selections of Chardonnay, Super Tuscan, Sauvignon Blanc, or Rosé, it becomes the perfect way to spend an afternoon.

 See Related: Best Things to Do in Sacramento, California

 18. Woof’n Rose Winery